 Revenues on construction work are recognised in relation to the state of advancement of works in accordance with the percentage of completion method and on the basis of the costs incurred for these activities increased by a mark-up of 6% representing the best estimate of the remuneration of the internal costs of the management of the works and design activities undertaken by SEA, the mark-up which would be applied by a general contractor (as established by IFRIC 12).

-Public grants, in the presence of a formal resolution by the grantor, are recorded on an accrual basis in direct correlation to the costs incurred (IAS 20).
+Public grants, in the presence of a formal resolution from the issuer, are recorded on an accrual basis in direct correlation to the costs incurred (IAS 20).

 Capital public grants relating to property, plant and equipment are recorded as a reduction in the acquisition value of the assets to which they refer.

-Operating grants are recorded directly in the income statement under “Operating revenues”.
+Operating grants are recorded in the income statement in the account “Operating income”.

 Recognition of costs